 Parents are requested to complete a survey annually.
 Schools have outlined when and how these can be completed.
 These surveys are an excellent opportunity for parents to express their opinion on many aspects of school life.
 The survey results are analysed and shared with the school's leadership team and local governing board.
 A plan is put in place to address any agreed actions and progress is monitored.
 The ongoing parental feedback is an essential part of the assurance cycle for schools.
-The Trust is planning to co-ordinate some of the surveys in 2024-2025 and general arrangements for the school are outlined in Appendix 1.
+The Trust co-ordinates some of the parental surveys on specific topics and general arrangements are outlined in Appendix 1.